TL;DR

 Who this is for

-Anyone with a single image who needs motion: e-commerce hero shots that need to move, illustrator portraits that need a head turn, product photographers building 15-second ad cuts from one studio frame.
+Anyone with one image who needs motion: e-commerce hero shots that need to move, illustrator portraits that need a head turn, product photographers cutting a 15-second ad from a single studio frame.
 No editing-suite experience required, but you should be able to crop and color-correct.

 When to reach for it

 When the image is the brief and motion is the deliverable.
-Not for: scenes that need to cut between multiple subjects (use text-to-video), abstract aesthetic clips (text-to-video again), or any shot where the product orientation must be pixel-accurate (use 3D render or a real camera).
+Skip it for shots that cut between multiple subjects (use text-to-video), abstract aesthetic clips (text-to-video again), or any shot where product orientation must be pixel-accurate (use a 3D render or a real camera).

 Before you start